bong-coding/bong/content/en/pro/qwert/_index.md

 ---
-title: 아두이노 자율주행
+title: Arduino Autonomous Driving
 date: 2022-01-01
 ---

-## 아두이노 자율주행...............
+## Arduino Autonomous Driving...............

-Ⅰ) 기술 스택
+Ⅰ) Technology Stack
-사용 언어:
+Language used:
-- C언어
+- C language

-Ⅱ) 주요 기능
+Ⅱ) Key Features
-- 휴대폰으로 원격제어 가능
+- Can be remotely controlled by cell phone
-- 초음파 센서로 감지하여 10미터 앞에 장애물이 있으면 90도 회전 후 1초 쉬고 다시 자율주행
+- If there is an obstacle 10 meters in front of it detected by ultrasonic sensor, it will turn 90 degrees, rest for 1 second, and drive again.
-- 장애물 감지 시 후진 후 90도 회전 가능
+- Can reverse and turn 90 degrees when detecting obstacles

-Ⅲ) 장비
+Ⅲ) Equipment
-- 준비물: L293D Motor Shield, DC Motor 2개, Servo Motor 1개, 초음파 센서 1개, 외부 전원 2개, 아두이노 우노
+- Required: L293D Motor Shield, 2 DC Motors, 1 Servo Motor, 1 Ultrasonic Sensor, 2 External Power Supply, Arduino Uno

 ## Arduino 코드